junchengjiang1118/junchengjiang1118.github.io/_pages/cv.md

 Education
 ======
+* M.A. in Economics, Duke University, Expected 2028
-* B.S. in economics, Zhongnan University of Economics and Law, 2026
+* B.S. in Economics, Zhongnan University of Economics and Law, 2026

 Work  experience
 ======
-* Fall 2023-Now: Research Assistant:
+* Fall 2023-Now: Undergraduate Research Fellow:
   * Zhongnan University of Economics and Law
   * Duties includes:
      * Assisting in collating literature and proofreading working paper.